-- Equipment operation by experienced staff: Permit condition 1.1.1(b) requires the operator to use sufficient competent persons and resources to manage and operate the activities; - Avoidance of noisy activities at night and during weekends: The operator's noise management plan states that the following activities can only take place between 08:00hrs and 17:00hrs feed deliveries, egg collection, fuel deliveries, removal of litter, washing of the houses, maintenance / repair, set up / placement and standby generator test runs.
+- Equipment operation by experienced staff: Permit condition 1.1.1(b) requires the operator to use sufficient competent persons and resources to manage and operate the activities; - Avoidance of noisy activities at night and during weekends: The operator's noise management plan states that the following activities can only take place between 07:00hrs and 19:00hrs fuel deliveries, removal of litter, washing of the houses, maintenance / repair, set up / placement and standby generator test runs.
 The only exceptions to this are emergency conditions which may necessitate an emergency food or fuel delivery, emergency maintenance / repair following plant breakdown and running of the standby generator, all of which would be necessary to safeguard bird welfare.
-However, effective management of the site should ensure that such occurrences are rare; - Feed bin stocks will also be checked twice per day between 07:00hrs and 10:00hrs and 16:00hrs and 18:00hrs to prevent augers running empty; - Use of low-noise equipment including high efficiency roof mounted ventilation fans, when natural ventilation is not possible or sufficient: The noise management plan states that large capacity roof mounted ventilation fans will be used which will reduce the overall number of fans required.; and any noisy fans will be isolated.
+However, effective management of the site should ensure that such occurrences are rare; - Provisions for noise control during maintenance activities: Maintenance/repair activities can only take place between the hours of 07:00hrs and 19:00hrs, unless emergency maintenance is required following plant or equipment breakdown; - Operate conveyors and augers full of feed if possible: The noise management plan states that the feed system will be fully alarmed to prevent augers running empty.
+Feed bin stocks will also be checked twice per day between 07:00hrs and 09:00hrs and 16:00hrs and 18:00hrs to prevent augers running empty;

+- Use of low-noise equipment including high efficiency roof mounted ventilation fans, when natural ventilation is not possible or sufficient: The noise management plan states that large capacity roof mounted ventilation fans will be used which will reduce the overall number of fans required. - The applicant has confirmed that gable end fans (5 per house) will only be used during extreme hot weather for bird welfare.